-Would you like a reminder to ask your doctor about ZOSTAVAX?
+Would you like a reminder to ask your health care professional about ZOSTAVAX?

-We'll e-mail you before your doctor's visit to remind you to ask about your risk for Shingles and what you should know about ZOSTAVAX, the vaccine that can help prevent Shingles.
+We'll e-mail you before your visit with your health care professional to remind you to ask about your risk for Shingles and what you should know about ZOSTAVAX, the vaccine that can help prevent Shingles.

 Please review the permission statement below and Merck's privacy commitment to you.

-This information will be used to analyze the program, to improve our understanding of vaccination trends, and to assess our communication effors.
+This information will be used to analyze the program, to improve our understanding of vaccination trends, and to assess our communication efforts.
 Your answers will not be used to identify you personally.

 Congratulations!
 You've submitted a form.

 ZOSTAVAX is a vaccine used for adults 50 years of age or older to prevent Shingles (also known as zoster).

 Important Safety Information

 - ZOSTAVAX does not protect everyone, so some people who get the vaccine may still get Shingles.

 - You should not get ZOSTAVAX if you are allergic to any of its ingredients, including gelatin or neomycin, have a weakened immune system, take high doses of steroids, or are pregnant or plan to become pregnant.
 You should not get ZOSTAVAX to prevent chickenpox.